completions

 'steps': ['In a large bowl, whisk together the flour, sugar, baking powder, and salt.',

-'In another bowl, combine the milk, egg, melted butter, and vanilla extract, and whisk until smooth.',
+'In a separate bowl, mix the milk, egg, melted butter, and vanilla extract until well combined.',

-'Pour the wet ingredients into the dry ingredients and stir until just combined.
-Do not overmix; a few lumps are okay.',
+"Pour the wet ingredients into the dry ingredients and stir until just combined.
+Do not overmix; it's okay if there are a few lumps.",

-'Preheat a non-stick pan or griddle over medium heat and lightly grease it with butter or oil.',
+'Heat a non-stick skillet or griddle over medium heat and grease lightly with butter or oil.',

 You can save costs during testing using mock responses: